nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 ### IUniversity FindByName(string name)

 	Returns a University with the given name, if it exists in the repository, otherwise returns null.

+# Task 2: Business Logic (150 points)

+##The Controller Class

+The business logic of the program should be concentrated around several commands.
+You that you musts, which you have to implement in the correct classes.

+The first interface is IController.

+You must create a Controller class, which implements the interface and implements all of its methods.

+The constructor of Controller does not take any arguments.
+The given methods should have the logic described for each in the Commands section.
+When you create the Controller class, go into the Engine class constructor and uncomment the "this.controller = new Controller();" line.